Additive structure of totally positive quadratic integers: Uniquely decomposable elements

 Let $x$ be uniquely decomposable.
-By Proposition \ref{prop:two-indeco}, it can be written as $x=e\beta_j+f\beta_{j+1}$ for some $e,f,j\in\bZ$ with $e\geq 1, f\geq 0$.
+By Theorem~\ref{prop:two-indeco}, it can be written as $x=e\beta_j+f\beta_{j+1}$ for some $e,f,j\in\bZ$ with $e\geq 1, f\geq 0$.
 Suppose now that $e,f$ do not satisfy~\eqref{eq:klv}.
 This can happen only in one of the following ways: \begin{itemize}

 \item $e\geq v_j$.
 Then $x=e\beta_j+f\beta_{j+1} = \beta_{j-1} + (e-v_j)\beta_j + (f+1)\beta_{j+1}$ are two decompositions of $x$ (see Lemma~\ref{lem:1v1}).

 \item $f\geq v_{j+1}$.
 Then $x=e\beta_j+f\beta_{j+1} = (e+1)\beta_j + (f-v_{j+1})\beta_{j+1} + \beta_{j+2}$ are two decompositions of $x$.